Trory

 Trory is a townland (of 335 acres), small village and civil parish in County Fermanagh, Northern Ireland, 3 miles (5 km) north of Enniskillen.
-The townland is situated in the historic barony of Tirkennedy, but the civil parish covers areas of the barony of Tirkennedy, as well as the barony of Lurg.
+The townland is situated in the historic barony of Tirkennedy, and the civil parish covers areas of the barony of Tirkennedy, as well as the barony of Lurg.
 In the 2001 Census it had (with Ballycassidy and Laragh) a population of 315 people.
 It lies within the Fermanagh and Omagh District Council area.

 St Michael's Church of Ireland Parish Church in Trory is a listed building.

 Transport

 The ferry to Devenish Island leaves from Trory point about 1.5 miles out of Enniskillen.